satviktri/satviktri.github.io/index.md

 ## Laborteries

 **University of Pennsylvania Health System- Penn Medicine**
-- Diffusion and Connectomics in Precision Healthcare Research (Diciphr) Lab, Department of Radiology
 - Center for Practice Transformation, Department of Radiology
 - Center for Global and Population Health Research, Department of Radiology
 - McBeth Lab, Department of Radiation Oncology